josh-tracey/exprimo/README.md

 # Exprimo

+!!
+Beware of Sneaky Bugs in the Early Project Stages!

 Exprimo is a JavaScript evaluator written in Rust, inspired by the functionality of angular-expressions.
 Designed to be simple and blazingly fast.